Moving From the UK to Lithuania

 Working options in Lithuania for Brits

-As we’ve already mentioned, there is a large number of foreign companies in Lithuania, including British ones, operating in various industry sectors (IT, financial services, automotive parts manufacturing, food and textile production, tourism and more.
-We emphasise this here, as people in the country do not have a great command of English, apart from some of the younger citizens.
-This means that you may find it hard to get a job unless you master your Lithuanian language to a level that can allow you to comfortably do this.
-Or in other words, your best bet is to look for English-speaking employment opportunities at a foreign company.
-In addition to this, you can become a private English teacher or get a job as such in a school/college if you have the right qualifications.
+There is a large number of foreign companies in Lithuania, including British ones, operating in various industry sectors (IT, financial services, automotive parts manufacturing, food and textile production, tourism and more).
+Nevertheless, people in the country do not have a great command of English, apart from some of the younger citizens.
+This means that you may find it hard to get a job unless you master your Lithuanian language to a level that can allow you to comfortably use it.
+In other words, your best bet is to look for English-speaking employment opportunities at a foreign company.
+In addition to this, you can become a private English teacher or get a job in a school/college if you have the right qualifications.

 On another note, if you are the entrepreneurial type, you can start up a business in Lithuania and support yourself and your family this way.